As well as spooled-file conversion to PDF files,

 system until an OS400 remote writer sends a spooled-file.

-number of graphic images to be added to each PDF file.
-There is a theoretical limit of a million spooled-files per session but customers have not
+theoretical limit of a million spooled-files per session but customers

 reported such extreme usage.